GAMA: High-Performance GEMM Acceleration on AMD Versal ML-Optimized AI Engines: GAMA Framework

 To maximize performance, the design of a pack is scaled across the \aieml array by replicating the pack.
 To improve data reuse, we leverage the PLIO broadcast mechanism.
 This minimizes redundant data transfers and optimizes overall performance.
 Broadcasting also saves a lot of PLIOs by enabling reuse, which is crucial since PLIO interfaces are limited.

 \textbf{Scaling hyperparameters and constraints}: The scaling in our design is governed by three hyperparameters. \textbf{Y}: Replicates the pack along the Y-axis of the \aieml array. \textbf{G}: Defines the size of each pack. \textbf{X}: Replicates the pack along the X-axis of the \aieml array.
 Figure \ref{fig:aie2_mapping_2x4x2} shows the scaling for the case (Y = 2,G = 4,X = 2).
 PLIOs are shown using different colors that show broadcast and reuse.
 Matrix A and matrix B are assigned to 16 \aieml as shown in Figure \ref{fig:aie2_mapping_2x4x2}.
-The same mapping can be scaled to the complete array.

 Scaling to the complete \aieml array must satisfy two main constraints: (1) The first constraint, shown in Equation \ref{eqn:scaling_constraints_device}, ensures compatibility with the geometry of the VE2802 device.
 (2) The second constraint in Equation \ref{eqn:scaling_constraints_aie_plio} ensures the total PLIOs and \aieml[s] do not surpass available resources.